- Get Involved

 Check out the kit list.
 The weather in the Lakes is very changeable, the temperature will drop by a degree every 100m you climb and with wind chill can be significantly colder.
 This year there will be a limited number of kit checks by our staff to ensure your safety and satisfy our insurers but we trust you to take appropriate clothing with you.

-There are six hot showers in the sports pavilion which are reserved exclusively for campers (3 mens, 3 womens) as well as toilet and wash facilities.
+There are men's and women's changing rooms with hot showers in the sports pavilion which are reserved exclusively for campers as well as toilet and wash facilities.

 Yes.
 There are toilet trailers, showers, changing rooms and wash sinks.
 Everything else you need to bring.